oetiker/sourcey-buildpack/README.md

 ### `buildPerlModule [any cpanm option]`

-This is a wrapper for cpanm which you can use to install extra perl modules.
+This is a wrapper for `cpanm` which you can use to install extra perl modules.
-The new modules will get installed into your freshly installed perl setup, or if you have not done that, the system perl will be used and the modules will go to `/home/vcap/app/sourcey/lib/perl5`.
+The new modules will get installed into your freshly installed perl, or if you have not done so, the system perl will be used and the modules will go to `/home/vcap/sourcey/lib/perl5`.
 Sourcey will take care of setting the `PERL5LIB` variable accordingly.

 ## `SourceyBuildApp.sh`

 This script can do whatever you deem necessary to get your actual application into shape for execution.
 Nothing will be cached.
 If you push an update for your application, this script will run again.

 ## `SourceyStart.sh`

 This one gets executed when your application should be started.
-Sourcey will take care of setting the PATH variable so that all these shiny new 3rd party tools get found automatically.
+Sourcey will take care of setting the `$PATH` variable so that all these shiny new 3rd party tools get found automatically.
 At the end of your `SourceyStart.sh` someone should be listening port `$PORT` for incoming web requests.